 - Don’t be dogmatic

 At the end of the day, you should do the stuff that is challenging and rewarding to you.
 Don’t get caught up in dogma.
-Experiment with different training methods and find what works best for you.
+Experiment with different training styles and find what works best for you.

 Thank you for reading